enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     ``CellFlaggingMethod``.
 Default: 1.5
 ``MinimumMassForRefinement`` (internal)
     This float is usually set by the parameter above and so is labeled internal, but it can be set by hand.
-It is the mass (in units such that the entire mass in the computational volume is 1.0) above which a refinement occurs if the ``CellFlaggingMethod`` is appropriately set.
+For non-cosmological simulations, it can be the easier refinement criteria to specify.
+It is the mass above which a refinement occurs if the ``CellFlaggingMethod`` is appropriately set.
+For cosmological simulations, it is specified in units such that the entire mass in the computational volume is 1.0, otherwise it is in code units.
 There are five numbers here again, as per the above parameter.
 Default: none ``MinimumMassForRefinementLevelExponent`` (external).
     This parameter modifies the behaviour of the above parameter.
 As it